pranav1211/Musictomyears/Readme.md

         -> I plan to keep upgrading features to make the process seamless, I plan to make it so that with only 1 input it can help generate the code.

 Dev notes / ideas:\

+5/12/23 \
 removed the interval for the minute part, made it a part of the second timer.\
 an issue is there where the minute changes when the minute changes 1 second before it's supposed to.\
 removed 16 songs from the main list because it became too much to handle with the amount of changes i am making.\
 there are 4 songs with which i am testing right now and once i reach a stable version where i can easily change all the stuff without going through each one of them.\
 i dont want it to be perfect i just need it to be efficient.\
-chane the word changer document to make it compatible with new format
+chane the word changer document to make it compatible with new format.

+18/12/23\

+made the fix of the minute part starting on 59 seconds, realised that it was a scope issue.